DAACS/SRL/README.md

 ## DAACS Self-Regulated Learning Lab

+**THIS REPO IS DEPRACATED.
+The SRL Lab has moved to Wordpress and is available at https://srl.daacs.net**.

 The repository hosts the [Self-Regulated Learning Lab](http://srl.daacs.net) that supports the [Diagnostic Assessment & Achievement of College Skills (DAACS)](http://daacs.net).

 **NOTE: This site is currently under development.
 Please do not copy or use any materials here without prior permission.**